Used Shipping Containers Are Ugly...

 We intentionally show our customers containers with cosmetic blemishes, surface rust, and dings/dents because your container might look like that.
 We want to set HONEST expectations as to potential cosmetic blemishes.
 We work directly with some of the largest intermodal companies in the world to guarantee our customers get high quality used shipping containers, but those shipping companies care mainly about functionality.
 Intermodal companies don't care what a container looks like, they just care that the roof doesn't leak, the floors can support 40,000-lbs of cargo and the doors seal properly.
 That's why we can't guarantee your container will be pretty, but also why every container we sell comes with our 1-Year Warranty (covering the structural integrity of the unit).
 A fresh coat of paint can also go a long way...

-Like New or "One Trip Containers" are generally within a year or two of their date of manufacture and are in excellent condition inside and out with very few dings and dents.
+"Like New" or "One Trip" containers are generally within a year or two of their date of manufacture and are in excellent condition inside and out (containers are often bumped into one another during stacking, so even One Trip units will still have a few dings and dents).